-Many families receiving neuropsychological testing services often feel as though they have been given information that they don’t know how to use.
+Many families receiving neuropsychological testing services in Chicago often feel as though they have been given information that they don’t know how to use.
 It is our practice’s philosophy that information is only useful if it can be made to work for your child or adolescent.
 Due to this belief, we provide treatment options within our practice, referral services to other professionals, and a case management approach to best serve your family in the Chicago, IL area.

 Our Process for Children and Adolescents